lghiggino/TOP-Library-Firebase-LNG/README.md

 # TOP-Library-Firebase-LNG

-This is a sumple web app that allows you to add your favorite books online.
+This is a simple web app that allows you to add your favorite books online.

 Tech Stack:
 HTML5